New Leaders Training Applications for 2023 are open.

 In your application, you and a supervising/fellow administrator will be asked to share your vision of SEED in your setting.

-Next, please download a Word copy of the essay questions in our application to understand what New Leaders Week entails and what it requires of participants.
-Please do not submit the Word doc to SEED; it is for your informational and drafting purposes only.
+Next, please review a copy of the 2023 essay questions in our application to understand what SEED NLW entails and what it requires of participants.
+Please do not submit this document to SEED; it is for your informational and drafting purposes only.

 SEED takes self-reflection and being in conversation with others very seriously.
 Toward this end, we strongly recommend that you use your downloaded Word document to craft and revisit your answers before you begin the online application.